MicrosoftDocs/win32/desktop-src/uxguide/inter-pen.md

 -   **Provides appropriate default values.** The program selects the safest (to prevent loss of data or system access) and most secure option by default.
 If safety and security aren't factors, the program selects the most likely or convenient option, thereby eliminating unnecessary interaction.
 -   **Provides text auto completion.** Provides a list of most likely or recently input values to make text input much easier.

-Unfortunately, the converse is also true—if your program isn't well designed, its shortcomings are going to be especially obvious to users who use a pen.
+Unfortunately, the converse is also true if your program isn't well designed, its shortcomings are going to be especially obvious to users who use a pen.

 ### Model for pen interaction